WHAT’S HR & HR LAW?

 What is Human Resources & Why It Matters

 The simplest definition of human resources (HR) is that it’s the approach, the philosophy, a business adopts for the acquisition & management of employees.
-It’s most effective for businesses to think of acquiring & managing employees in a manner similar to that of any other capital asset.
-That’s why I also call HR human capital (HC), & probably why the HC label is increasingly popular.
+It’s best for businesses to think of acquiring & managing employees in a manner similar to that of any other capital asset.
 Now what exactly does employees being a capital asset mean?

 Employees are human & they’re a business resource.
 However, in the same way that machinery or equipment is capital that appreciates or depreciates in value, & which can be improved, sold or discarded, HC/HR relates to the management of employees in a similar manner.